SimVascular/simvascular.github.io/documentation/svfsiplus/sv-fsi-tool/readme.md

 <li> Run Simulation </li>
 </ul>

-A selecting a sub-panel name brings up the sub-panel's widgets.
+A selecting a sub-panel name brings up the sub-panel's controls.
 The following sections describe how each of the sub-panels are used.